iamazeem/stackoverflow/README.md

 ## How to navigate?

 - Go to the `questions` folder.
+- Questions are categorized according to language e.g. `cpp`, `go`, `python`.
-- Each subfolder represents an SO thread.
+- Each `<language>`/subfolder represents an SO thread/question.
-- Each subfolder's name represents the question ID.
+- The subfolder name represents a question ID.
 - Use the question ID to nagivate to the specific question.

 URL: `https://stackoverflow.com/questions/`<kbd>question-id</kbd>